 Gold CD-Rs from Kodak, MAM, and HHB.
 These archival recordable CDs are very stable with a lifetime of over 100 years.

-I have been told that the gold CD R is the best disc for the storage of digital files.
+I have read on several websites that the gold CD-R is the best disc for the storage of digital files.
 Is this true and what exactly is a gold CD-R?

 A gold CD-R or gold recordable compact disc is not simply one that looks gold.
 Often people mistake a disc with a gold top side or label side as the gold CD-R, but really these discs are not necessarily the true gold discs.

-In recordable CDs, the data is stored in a dye layer.
+In recordable CDs, storage of the digital information is in a dye layer.
 The gold CD-R uses a dye called phthalocyanine dye.
 It is a light green dye and therefore, when you look at the base of the disc or non-label side, the disc appears gold.
-The true gold CD-Rs appears gold from the non-label side of the disc.
+The true gold CD-Rs appear gold from the non-label side of the disc.
 This dye is very stable towards light, heat, and humidity and when combined with a gold metal layer you get a very stable CD-R that is rated to last over one hundred years.

 Thus, if longevity is a concern, then the gold CD-R is the best digital storage media available.
 The one drawback is its low storage capacity compared to some other less stable digital media.
-This low storage makes it unsuitable for some types of digital files such high quality digital video or very high quality digital photographs.
+This low storage makes it unsuitable for some types of digital files such high-quality digital video or audio or very high-quality digital photographs.
 For most other digital files, it should do quite well in terms of meeting your digital storage needs.